appscode/blog/content/post/kubedb-v2024.11.18/index.md

 1. At least one of its certificate's lifespan is more than one month and less than one month remaining till expiry
-2. At least one of its certificates has one-third of its lifespan remaining till expiry Here are some of the notable changes in recommendation engine which will be available from this release forward -
+2. At least one of its certificates has one-third of its lifespan remaining till expiry

+Here are some of the notable changes in recommendation engine which will be available from this release forward.

-If a recommendation has `status.phase` field set as `InProgess`, it means the recommended Ops-Request is processing.
+- If a recommendation has `status.phase` field set as `InProgess`, it means the recommended Ops-Request is processing.
 The recommendation will not be marked outdated in this state even if the certificate RenewBefore duration is over.

-Rotate TLS recommendation now comes with a deadline.
+- Rotate TLS recommendation now comes with a deadline.
 The deadline refers to the earliest renewal time among all the certificates which are going to be expiring soon.

-The recommendation description has been updated to express more specific information about the certificate that requires renewal.
+- The recommendation description has been updated to express more specific information about the certificate that requires renewal.

-The recommendation resync period has been adjusted for more frequent generation.
+- The recommendation resync period has been adjusted for more frequent generation.

 Following is a generated recommendation object for a mongodb database with TLS security enabled.
 The recommendation had been approved and recommended ops-request got successfully applied later on.